 5.1 Responsibilities

-In OOP (Object Oriented Programming) we like each object to be responsible of its assigned business.
-Of course we can assign kind of extended businesses to a few objects as we did in Memory Game v1 but this is not good design.
+In OOP (Object Oriented Programming), we like each object to be responsible for its assigned business.
+Of course, we can assign kinds of extended businesses to a few objects, as we did in Memory Game v1, but this is not good design.

-A project growing produces legacy code, when the responsibilities of the objects are not properly bounded it makes this code difficult to understand and to maintain.
-A developer willing to make changes will face various challenges and difficulty: to distinguish how the responsibilities are spread across the involved objects, if any; to face long methods hard to understand; to replace one behaviour or one class by another one, in that circumstance it may require to replace several behaviors; to collaborate with several developers, each one working independently in once facet of the project,...
+A growing project produces legacy code.
+When the responsibilities of the objects are not properly bounded, it makes this code difficult to understand and maintain.
+A developer willing to make changes will face various challenges and difficulties: distinguishing how the responsibilities are spread across the involved objects, if at all; facing long methods that are hard to understand; replacing one behavior or one class by another, which may require replacing several behaviors; and collaborating with several developers, each working independently on one facet of the project, etc.

-A good practice is to design an object with a clearly assigned task, ideally only one per object; each methods of the object should come with meaningful names7 and each one with a clearly assigned task too, ideally method should not be longer than 10 lines.
+A good practice is to design an object with a clearly assigned task, ideally only one per object.
+Each method of the object should come with meaningful names7, and each one with a clearly assigned task as well.
+Ideally, a method should not be longer than 10 lines.

-With this practice in mind, when it comes to GUI application development, there is this well known design pattern MVC (Model View Controller) or its alternative MVP (Model View Presenter); in this design the responsibilities are spread on three orthogonal axes with no conceptual overlap.
+With this practice in mind, when it comes to GUI (Graphic User Interface) application development, there is a well-known design pattern: MVC (Model View Controller) or its alternative MVP (Model View Presenter).
+In this design, the responsibilities are spread across three orthogonal axes with no conceptual overlap.

 Footnotes